-Enrollment for the Fall 2017 semester begins on July 5, 2017 and runs through August 15, 2017.
-If you are planning to be a new student beginning with the fall semester, please submit a completed online Application for Admission to the Admissions Office.
+Enrollment for the Spring 2018 semester begins on November 13, 2017 and runs through January 9, 2018.
+If you are planning to be a new student beginning with the spring semester, please submit a completed online Application for Admission to the Admissions Office.
 Students with admissions questions should contact our admissions office at 704-708-2294.
 Individuals applying for the Open Learning Program provide minimal information.

 An Open Learning student can apply a maximum of twenty-four semester hours earned through the Open Learning Program to a baccalaureate degree, eighteen to an associate degree, and fifteen to a diploma or certificate.
 Grades earned through the Open Learning Program become part of a student's permanent academic record.

-This course introduces selected works from the Pacific, Asia, Africa, Europe, and the Americas from their literary beginnings through the seventeenth century.
+This course introduces selected works from the Pacific, Asia, Africa, Europe, and the Americas from the eighteenth century to the present.
 Emphasis is placed on historical background, cultural context, and literary analysis of selected prose, poetry, and drama.
 Upon completion, students should be able to interpret, analyze, and respond to selected works.

-This course deals with the Law, the Former Prophets and the Major Prophets.
-Emphasis is upon the background, content, structure, geography, teachings, and basic meaning of each book as well as outstanding people and events as background and foundation for understanding the New Testament.
-Upon completion, students should be able to demonstrate knowledge of the author, background, theme and content of each book.
+This course deals with the Minor Prophets and The Writings.
+Emphasis is upon the background, content, structure, geography, teachings and basic meaning of each book and outstanding people and events as background and foundation for understanding the New Testament.
+Upon completion, students should be able to demonstrate knowledge of the author, background, theme, and content of each book.

-This is the first of two courses focusing on the Apostle Paul’s life and writings.
-Its emphasis is on the first four of his letters to the seven churches (Romans, 1 & 2 Corinthians and Galatians) and includes a study of the background, message, purposes and themes of each.
-Stress is upon the use of critical, historical, archaeological, and cultural analysis.
+This is the second course focusing on the Apostle Paul’s life and writings.
+Emphasis is on the final five of his letters to the seven churches (Ephesians, Philippians, Colossians and 1 & 2 Thessalonians), his letter to the church at-large (Hebrews) and his letters addressed to individuals (1 & 2 Timothy, Titus and Philemon).
+Stress is upon the use of critical, historical, archaeological and cultural analysis.
 Upon completion, students should be able to use analysis tools to read, understand, and explain these biblical writings.